plasne/engineering-samples/ts-console/README.md

 ## Installation

-To install all components into a new project, you can run the following
+To install all components into a new project, you can run the following:

 ```bash
 npm init